A/B Testing Mistakes to Avoid for Your Ads on Facebook

 An unrealistic hypothesis may be a question that is chosen randomly, without regard for your campaign’s objectives or historical data of your campaign performance.
 It can also be a problem that is so unspecific that it demands too many big answers from your experiment in just one go.

 A specific, realistic, and data-driven hypothesis will help you understand what you can improve in your current campaign process.
 It should pose a problem or question that can be answered by your current split test.
 Therefore, this hypothesis must be based on your campaign’s objectives, obstacles, and past data.
 Past data can include things like web analytics, customer feedback, and even heuristic evaluations.

 Avoid the rookie mistake of underpinning your entire comparison on an unrealistic hypothesis.
 If you do this, you run the risk of conducting a convoluted process that will waste a lot of time and lead you nowhere.

-2. Running too many comparisons at once
+2. Running too many comparisons at once.

 Another common mistake digital marketers make is that they tend to run too many comparisons at once in a single split test.